symfony/symfony-docs/tui/widgets/input.rst

 Use ``InputWidget`` when you need a short, single-line text field: a search box, a filename prompt, a command palette filter, etc.
-For multi-line editing, use :doc:`editor` instead.
+For multi-line editing, use :doc:`/tui/widgets/editor` instead.

 Basic Usage
 -----------